vool/docs/_docs/3-configuration/misc-settings.md

 }
 ```

-Flags such as `--cleanup` must be entered as a boloean value:
+Flags such as `--cleanup` must be entered as a boolean value:

 ```json
 {